GauravWaghmare/gauravwaghmare.github.io/_posts/2021-10-04-Serial-Podcast-Season-Two.md

 ---
 layout: post
-title:  "Serial season 2 by the creators of This American Life"
+title:  "Serial Season 2 by the creators of This American Life"
 category: "podcasts"
 ---
 In this season of Serial, Sarah Koenig untangles the dark web of the War on Terror, the American soldiers, the Taliban and the Afghan People.
 At the centre of the discussion is Sergeant Bowe Bergdahl.
 As the first season of Serial, Sarah takes us into very interesting details of this equally complicated war, and how war plays out on a personal level in a soldiers mind.